| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 with enormous returns when their stock price rides the business

+wave up.
 After a long run up, those stocks may have temporarily exhausted

 their growth potential.
 They'll be poised, not for further growth,